daxartio/taskline/docs/user-guide/format.md

 ## A format of a task for sending and receiving via Redis

-Actualy, Taskline uses a format of a backend.
+Actually, Taskline uses a format of a backend.
 You can use any format which you want.

 There are two formats of a task for sending and receiving via Redis which are implemented in the library: